Saurabhdiwane7/Saurabhdiwane7/README.md

 I am passionate about sharing my knowledge and helping others learn.
 That's why I create DS/ML projects on Kaggle & Github to explain the complexities of data in a simple and approachable way.
 I hope that my work is helpful to beginners in the field and that it inspires them to keep learning and growing.

-- 🔭 I’m currently working on [Credit-Card-Fraud-Analysis](https://github.com/Saurabhdiwane7/Credit-Card-Fraud-Prediction-Analysis)
+- 🔭 I’m currently working on [Healthcare Analytics](https://github.com/Saurabhdiwane7/Healthcare-Analytics)

 - 🌱 I’m currently learning **Python ,MySQL ,Data Science ,AI Tools ,Machine Learning , Power BI, Data Visualization tools **